 First Job: “Working for my dad at his sample manufacturing company.”

-Off-the-Clock: “I enjoy dining at good restaurants, playing tennis, hanging out with my boyfriend and daughter, remodeling my house, and shopping for clothes and home items.”
+Off-the-Clock: “I enjoy dining at good restaurants, playing tennis, hanging out with my boyfriend and daughter, remodeling my house, and shopping.”

 First job: Waitress at La Dolce Vita in Spencer, N.C.